 If you want your wife to be creative in the bedroom, then you had better get on board and plan something yourself.

-Every time your wife puts on a piece of lingerie, texts you about sex, shows you a new position, creates a scenario that she knows you are going to find hot, she is putting herself out there.
-It is awesome for you and equally exciting for her as you both enjoy it.
+Every time your wife puts on a piece of lingerie she makes herself vulnerable.
+When she texts you about sex or shows you a new position she takes a risk.
+If she creates a scenario that she knows you are going to find hot, she is puts herself out there.
+It is awesome for you and equally exciting for her as you both enjoy her creativity.

 But if you never plan anything for her, you can bet that she is going to get discouraged and may stop.

-Imagine if the opposite happened… She planned this little rendezvous that she knew you would find absolutely amazing and you both thoroughly enjoyed it.
-A week later, you surprised her by mixing some special songs for the two of you, laid out a hot outfit for each of you to wear, and then took turns removing articles of clothing as you danced to the music.
+Imagine if the opposite happened… She planned this little rendezvous that she knew you would find absolutely amazing.
+You both thoroughly enjoyed it and talked about it all week.
+A few days later, you surprised her by mixing some special songs for the two of you on a CD.
+You laid out a hot outfit for each of you to wear on the bed and set the stage.
+While you danced to the music in your bedroom, you took turns removing articles of clothing.

 She would be so thrilled that the next week she would be thinking, “What can I plan next?”